muratk3n/thirdwave/en/tweets/2020/week7b.md

 free food & swag; he’s spending just as extravagantly on field as TV

-Conventional wisdom is $ doesn’t buy elections, especially at the prez level, but no one has tested this ..."
+Conventional wisdom is $ doesn’t buy elections, especially at the prez level, but no one has tested this.."

 *2020-2-13 18:14:37*